ABOUT

 Gross output is equal to the sum of the intermediate inputs and value added.
 It can also be measured as the sum of the intermediate inputs and final use.
 Gross output is a duplicative total in that goods and services will be counted multiple times if they are used in the production of other goods and services.

-Earnings consist of wages and salaries and proprietors’ income.
+Earnings consist of wages, salaries and proprietors’ income.
 Employer contributions for health insurance are also included.
 Personal contributions to social insurance and employee pension plans are excluded because the model must account for only the portion of personal income that is currently available for households to spend.

-Employment consists of a count of jobs that include both full-time and part-time workers.
+Employment consists of a number of jobs that include both full-time and part-time workers.

 APPENDIX B. Method for Calculating Enhanced Productivity Effects

-State colleges and universities offer substantially lower in-state tuition than private universities.
+State colleges and universities offer lower in-state tuition than private universities.
 But an additional attraction is that these schools appeal to commuters, who can enjoy further savings by avoiding on-campus housing and related costs.
 So, geographic proximity is an important consideration as well.
-Indeed, well-established literature finds that travel distance to public colleges and universities substantially affects student enrollments and graduations.
-Specifically, greater distance has been found to reduce enrollment significantly (Alm and Winters, 2009; McConnell, 1965; Kariel, 1968; Ullis and Knowles, 1975; Leppel, 1993; Ordovensky, 1995; Desjardins, Dundar and Hendel, 1999; and Ali, 2003).
+Indeed, well-established literature finds that travel distance to public colleges and universities affects student enrollments and graduations.
+Specifically, greater distance has been found to reduce enrollment significantly (Alm and Winters, 2009; McConnell, 1965; Kariel, 1968; Ullis and Knowles, 1975; Leppel, 1993; Ordovensky, 1995; Desjardins, Dundar and Hendel, 1999; Ali, 2003; and Jepsen and Montgomery, 2009).

 Thus, total increased earnings for each year (EARNSTOT) may be estimated in the following equation as: